Written by: Adam Tzur

 Representativeness and convenience sampling

-Most studies I’ve read use convenience sampling to recruit participants.
+Many if not most fitness studies use convenience sampling to recruit participants.
 20-something university student males are by far the most common participant type, though there are studies on elite athletes and older people as well.
 Women rarely participate.
-This isn’t good in terms of representativeness.
+This limits representativeness.
 It’s possible people of different ages and genders would respond differently to the same training program or diet.
 For example, older people might be at greater risk of injury, hence they might want to train with lower intensities and not go to failure because failure increases injury risk.
 This might be a non-issue for younger lifters.
 There are also issues of anabolic resistance when it comes to age.